BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 are unusual among the great Dwarf holds, in that their fame stems neither from their wealth nor the glory of their artifices and the labour that has crafted them.
 Instead, the Iron Hills are known for a single, simple accolade: their military might.
 At the time of the Battle of the Five Armies, the army of the Iron Hills is one of the most disciplined and experienced fighting forces in Middle-earth, and has fought relentlessly since the tragic victory of Durin's Folk at the Battle of
 Azanulbizar.*]

-[*Dáin Ironfoot is the undisputed master of the Iron Hills, a ferocious warrior-lord who won his reputation in battle against Azog's Legions as a youth, and has lost none of his savagery in the many years since.
-Having tasted the bitterest of sacrifices on the slopes of the Dimrill Dale, Dáin and his warriors have used the decades that followed to hone their skills, crushing every Orc and Goblin army they encounter.
+[*DÃ¡in Ironfoot is the undisputed master of the Iron Hills, a ferocious warrior-lord who won his reputation in battle against Azog's Legions as a youth, and has lost none of his savagery in the many years since.
+Having tasted the bitterest of sacrifices on the slopes of the Dimrill Dale, DÃ¡in and his warriors have used the decades that followed to hone their skills, crushing every Orc and Goblin army they encounter.
 This warlike lifestyle has forged the Iron Hills Dwarves into an implacable and remorseless foe, indomitable in battle and unflinching even against horrendous odds.*]

 [*They have learned to adapt to overcome their weaknesses, harnessing beasts of burden to speed their finest warriors into battle, and innovating powerful war machines to protect their ranks.
 For all their savvy, however, the undeniable truth of warfare against the Dwarves of the Iron Hills is that death awaits their foes at the shieldwall.
 In